Takeda Katsuyori

-Takeda Katsuyori (武田 勝頼) was a Japanese daimyō of the Sengoku period, who was famed as the head of the Takeda clan and the successor to the legendary warlord Takeda Shingen.
-He was son in law of Hojo Ujiyasu.
+Takeda Katsuyori (武田 勝頼) was a Japanese daimyō (military lord) of the Sengoku period, who was famed as the head of the Takeda clan and the successor to the legendary warlord Takeda Shingen.
+He was son-in-law of Hojo Ujiyasu, daimyō of Hojo clan.

 Early life

-He was the son of Shingen by the daughter of Suwa Yorishige (posthumous name:).
+He was the son of Shingen by the daughter of Suwa Yorishige (posthumous name: Suwa-goryōnin (諏訪御料人)).
+Shingen led a campaign to take Suwa territory in 1542 and defeated Yorishige, who later committed suicide.
+Shingen took Yorishige's daughter as a concubine.
 Katsuyori's children included Takeda Nobukatsu and Katsuchika.

 Katsuyori, first known as Suwa Shirō Katsuyori (諏訪四郎勝頼), succeeded to his mother's Suwa clan and gained Takatō Castle as the seat of his domain.

-After his elder brother Takeda Yoshinobu died, Katsuyori's son Nobukatsu became heir to the Takeda clan, making Katsuyori the true ruler of the Takeda clan.
+After his elder brother Takeda Yoshinobu died, Katsuyori's son Nobukatsu became heir to the Takeda clan, making Katsuyori the de facto ruler of the Takeda clan.
 Takeda Katsuyori built Shinpu Castle, a new and larger castle at Nirasaki and transferred his residence there in 1581.